siddheshk599/classification-algorithms-computer-python3/README.md

 1. Download Python3 from the above given link and install it.
 When installing Python3, make sure that the option 'Tcl/Tk' must be checked to allow Python installer to install Python's Tkinter GUI library.
 2. Download MySQL from the official website given above.
-3. Open command prompt and then run the following commands to install the required modules: pip install mysql-connector pandas numpy.
+3. Open command prompt and then run the following commands to install the required modules:

-    Running this command will install all the required Python3 modules.
+                    pip install mysql-connector pandas numpy

 **For Ubuntu/Debian users:**
-1. Install Python3 by running the following command in terminal: sudo apt-get install python3.
+1. Install Python3 by running the following command in terminal:

+          sudo apt-get install python3

     By default, Debian, Ubuntu or any other Linux distributions come with Python pre-installed.
-2. Install MySQL and Python3 pip by running the following commands in the terminal: sudo apt-get install mysql-server python3-pip This will install MySQL on your system.
+2. Install MySQL and Python3 pip by running the following commands in the terminal:

+          sudo apt-get install mysql-server python3-pip

+    This will install MySQL on your system.
 Then you may proceed to setup MySQL credentials.
-3. Run the following command in the terminal to install the required Python modules: pip3 install pandas numpy mysql-connector Running this command will install all the required Python3 modules.
+3. Run the following command in the terminal to install the required Python modules:

+          pip3 install pandas numpy mysql-connector

 **Following the above installation steps for required softwares will set up an environment to run the Library Management System without any hassles.**